danielwe/vim-nvtags/README.md

 ## Search result handling

 For now, `:NVTags[Here]` inserts a list of markdown links to the matching files, grabbing the link text from the first line in the file and [percent-encoding](#percent-encodingdecoding) the address to obtain a valid URL.
-The links are sorted in inverse alphabetical order by file path.<sup id="fnref2">[[2]](#fn2)</sup> This is not customizable; perhaps the future will bring about more flexibility?
+The links are sorted in inverse order of last modification time, such that the last modified matching file is listed first.
+This is not customizable; perhaps the future will bring about more flexibility?

 The command `:NVTagsClear` deletes a previously appended list of links below the given line.